 - 1/2 tsp granulated garlic

 - 1/2 cup warm water to thin (you might not need all of it)

 - salt and pepper (to taste)

 - Put a medium saucepan of water on the stove and bring to a boil.
-Cook farro per package directions.
+Cook and drain farro per package directions.

 - Transfer cooked farro, blueberries, onion, cucumber, feta and walnuts to a large bowl.
-Add 1/2 cup of the dressing to the bowl and fold into the other other ingredients (you’ll have dressing leftover).
+Add 1/2 cup of the dressing and fold into the ingredients (you’ll have some dressing leftover).

-Keywords: blueberry farro salad, tahini herb dressing, summer salads, tahini, farro, blueberries, feta, walnuts
+Keywords: blueberry farro salad, tahini dressing, summer salads, tahini, farro, blueberries, feta, walnuts

 1. Whole Grains Council.
 Whole Grains 101 (Wheat).
 Retrieved from https://wholegrainscouncil.org/whole-grains-101/whats-whole-grain/ancient-grains.